CiscoUcs/ucsm-ansible/README.md

 Note that active development for Ansible modules has moved to the Ansible collection maintained at https://galaxy.ansible.com/cisco/ucs.
 More information on collections can be found at https://docs.ansible.com/ansible/latest/user_guide/collections_using.html.

-Ansible 2.10 and later releases move all Cisco modules (UCS, ACI, etc.) into collecitons.
+Ansible 2.10 and later releases move all Cisco modules (UCS, ACI, etc.) into collections.
+Ansible 2.10 will maintain backward compatibility with existing use of modules in Core (e.g., you can still can ucs_vlans with 2.10), but later releases will require use of the Galaxy hosted collections (e.g., eventually you must use cisco.ucs.ucs_vlans).

 ### Archived Information